Zapdatt/Simply-Love-SM5-Z-ap-mod/README.md

+# This is just my personal fork of Zmod.
+For the actual Zmod go [here](https://github.com/zarzob/Simply-Love-SM5)

+## What this fork adds:

+  * Reintroduciton of vocalization.
+Taken from [Horseys Simply Love](https://github.com/Horsey-/Horseys-Simply-Love/commit/b7c9a7cef0b7fe0455b0f2bebd6aa7dfedf1fbed)

+## Planned additions:
+  * Changing the grade on the result screen to be the 3d models from ITG2
+  * Reading avatars from USB
+  * Allowing for both judgement counter and visualized pacemaker (or whatever it's called.
+The IIDX looking one)

 # Zmod fork of Simply Love

 A fork of Simply Love with some extra features that (attempt to) enhance quality of life while playing.